 - High Speed Sensors: Each drive provides interfaces for three high speed sensors.
 The AS, BS, and CS inputs, along with the internal encoder reference signal, can capture real-time axis position for either or both axes within one microsecond of assertion.
 They can initiate axis motion on the next position loop update (between 0.2 and 1.0 milliseconds delay--depending on loop rate).

 - Overtravel Limits: Each axis provides both hardware overtravel limits (HTLR, HLTF) as well as software overtravel limits for use when motor travel is limited. e.g. ballscrews

 - Delay Counter: This optional 20-bit counter can be used to delay a sensor or encoder reference signal by the specified number of encoder feedback counts.
 It can be configured in several operating modes providing a wide range of flexibility.
 The DELAY counter output is fully integrated into MotionBASIC® and can be used to initiate motion and/or capture position.

 - Analog Monitors: Two analog outputs (AOUT1, AOUT2) are provided to monitor torque and speed of the servomotor.

 - Brake Output: A user-configurable output (OUT6) is provided for control of fail-safe brakes.
-Brake options are provided on all servomotors in this catalog.

 - Zero Reference Output: The motor’s zero reference (index mark) output signal (ZOUT) is available on this terminal.